viktormiok/PhD-thesisSM/README.md

 ## Where to access the thesis and supplementary materials

-The pdf version of this thesis can be accessed [here](https://research.vu.nl/en/publications/comprehensive-molecular-characterisation-of-hpv-induced-transform), while the supplementary materials from the publications can be found in this repository.
+The PDF version of this thesis can be accessed [here](https://research.vu.nl/en/publications/comprehensive-molecular-characterisation-of-hpv-induced-transform).
+The supplementary materials from the publication can be found in this repository.

 ## Doctoral thesis supplementary materials